Hazing – Policy and Procedures

-You can help make Willamette free from hazing by doing the following:
+You can help make Willamette University free from hazing by doing the following:

-- Before joining a group/organization at Willamette, be certain that you and the organization’s leadership have signed a statement in support of maintaining the dignity and respect of all community members, pledging not to accept or engage in hazing.
+- Before joining a group/organization at Willamette, be certain that you and the organization’s leadership have signed the Willamette University Hazing Prevention Pledge.

-- If you think you have been asked to participate in an activity that may be considered hazing, please contact the Willamette administrator responsible for the organization (advisor, coach, coordinator, staff /faculty member) or the Office of Rights and Responsibilities.
-A careful evaluation of the activity can be made to ensure its appropriateness.
+- If you think you have been asked to participate in an activity that may be considered hazing, please report the situation by completing the Hazing Report Form at http://willamette.edu/dept/campuslife; this can be done anonymously.

 When evaluating if an activity involves hazing, use the following questions as a guide.
 A negative response to a question may indicate hazing and the activity should be changed if necessary.